-Environmental assessments of trade negotiations are an important decision-making tool for promoting sustainable development.
-Environmental assessments of trade negotiations contributes to more open decision-making within the federal government by engaging representatives from other levels of government, the public, the private sector and non-governmental organizations in this process.
+Environmental assessments (EA) of trade negotiations are an important decision-making tool for promoting sustainable development.
+Environmental assessments of trade negotiations contribute to more open decision-making within the federal government by engaging representatives from other levels of government, the public, the private sector and non-governmental organizations in this process.
 Environmental assessments also improve overall policy coherence at the national level by assisting decision-makers to understand environmental implications of trade policy.

 Framework for environmental assessments

-- to assist Canadian negotiators integrate environmental considerations into the negotiating process by providing information on the environmental impacts of the proposed trade agreement; and
+- to assist Canadian negotiators to integrate environmental considerations into the negotiating process by providing information on the environmental impacts of the proposed trade agreement; and

 - to address public concerns by documenting how environmental factors are being considered in the course of trade negotiations.